 Lê Duẩn

 Official portrait, 1978 Lê Duẩn (; 7 April 1907 – 10 July 1986) was a Vietnamese communist politician.
 He rose in the party hierarchy in the late 1950s and became General Secretary of the Central Committee of the Communist Party of Vietnam (VCP) at the 3rd National Congress in 1960.
-He continued Hồ Chí Minh's policy of ruling through collective leadership.
-From the mid-1960s (when Hồ's health was failing) until his own death in 1986, he was the top decision-maker in Vietnam.
+When Ho Chi Minh died in 1969, he consolidated power to become the undisputed leader of North Vietnam.
+Upon defeating South Vietnam in the Second Indochina War in 1975, he subsequently ruled the newly unified Socialist Republic of Vietnam from 1976 until his death in 1986.

 During the First Indochina War (1946-1954), Lê Duẩn was an active revolutionary leader in South Vietnam.
 He headed the Central Office of South Vietnam, a Party organ, from 1951 until 1954.
 During the 1950s Lê Duẩn became increasingly aggressive towards South Vietnam and called for reunification through war.
 By the mid-to-late 1950s Lê Duẩn had become the second-most powerful policy-maker within the Party, eclipsing former party First Secretary Trường Chinh.
 By 1960 he was officially the second-most powerful Party member, after Party chairman Hồ.
-Throughout the 1960s Hồ's health declined and Lê Duẩn assumed more of his responsibilities.
-On 2 September 1969 Hồ died and Lê Duẩn became the most powerful figure in the North.
+Throughout the 1960s, Hồ's health declined and Lê Duẩn assumed more of his responsibilities.

-He became the General Secretary in 1960, officially becoming the main personality in the party after Hồ Chí Minh.
-After Hồ's death, Lê Duẩn took over the leadership of North Vietnam.
-Throughout the Vietnam War of 1955 to 1975, Lê Duẩn took an aggressive posture, seeing attack as the key to victory.
-When South Vietnam was reunited with North Vietnam in 1976 and the party was restructured, Lê Duẩn became General Secretary of the Party.
-Lê Duẩn and his associates were overly optimistic about the future.
-The Second Five-Year Plan (1976–1980) failed and left the Vietnamese economy in crisis.
-He endorsed the Vietnamese invasion of Cambodia on December 1978, after a series of failed diplomatic attempts, due to the constant attacks on Vietnamese villages near the border murdering thousands.
-They went with the invasion, overthrowing the Chinese-backed genocidal Khmer Rouge regime of Democratic Kampuchea on 7 January 1979.
+Following Hồ's death in 1969, Lê Duẩn assumed leadership of North Vietnam.
+Throughout the Second Indochina War (1955–1975), he adopted an aggressive posture, prioritizing the use of large-scale attacks in order to achieve victory.
+When South Vietnam was reunited with North Vietnam in 1976, he assumed the new title of General Secretary of the Communist Party of Vietnam.
+Later in December 1978, Lê Duẩn oversaw the Vietnam's invasion of Cambodia which ultimately led to the fall of the Chinese-backed Khmer Rouge on 7 January 1979.
 This had a serious impact on relations between Vietnam and China, with Vietnam responding with a period of deportation of ethnic Chinese Hoa people.
 China carried out an invasion on the Vietnamese northern border which was to be known as the Sino-Vietnamese War in 1979, though was short-lived and remained inconclusive.
 From then on, Vietnam maintained a closer alliance with the Soviet Union and joined Comecon in 1978.

 Lê remained General Secretary until his death in 1986.
 He died in Hanoi; his successor was initially Trường Chinh.
 Lê Duẩn was also known as Lê Dung, and was known in public as "anh Ba" (third brother).
 Provided by Wikipedia